dhee-tree/Team-19/README.md

 - For Laravel or other built-in features, please refer to the relevant documentation.

 ## Setup
 This guide assumes you are familiar with PHP web development environments (such as XAMMP) and have cloned/copied the repository to one.
 You will also need access to a MySQL server and [Composer](https://getcomposer.org/download/).
+Note that the workflows folder is not nec

 ### .env Setup
 The file .env declares the app environment, so it is important to set this up first.